sophiawho/GoJava/README.md

 ```

 ## Instructions
-The written programs for evaluation contain the prefix `meaningful*.go`.
+The **Syntactically-Correct Example Programs** are found in `programs/1-scan+parse/valid/` and contian the prefix `meaningful*.go`.
 Please ignore the rest of the programs, they are for our tests.

 ## Coding convention: